-Top 3 flash sale email templates for marketing campaigns
+3 creative flash sale email templates and design ideas to inspire your next marketing campaign

-Create a template that targets VIP customers with a preview
+1. Create a flash sale email template that targets VIP customers with a preview

 - When you’re having your flash sale